Interstate 70 in Utah: San Rafael Swell

 Between Fremont Junction and the junction of SR-24 near Green River, I-70 crosses a geologic feature called the San Rafael Swell.
-The construction of the freeway through the swell is listed as one of the engineering marvels of the Interstate Highway System, with one engineer claiming this section as "one of the most significant highway construction feats of its time".
+The construction of the highway through the swell is listed as one of the engineering marvels of the Interstate Highway System, with one engineer claiming this section as "one of the most significant highway construction feats of its time".
 The construction of I-70 through the swell required boring through many solid rock canyons, cliffs, and mountains.
 The swell is noted for its sheer canyons and rock formations and is home to a large amount of exposed dinosaur remains.
 This includes the largest known collection of Jurassic-period dinosaur remains at the Cleveland-Lloyd Dinosaur Quarry at the north end of the swell.

 The highway ascends the western edge of the swell on a steady slope loosely following the north rim of Devils Canyon.
-At the top of the grade is a view area with a view of Devils Canyon and an overlook of the country west of the swell.
+At the top of the grade is a view area with a view of Devils Canyon and an overlook of the landscape west of the swell.
 It then crosses Eagle Canyon via a pair of steel arch bridges.
 The eastbound bridge is 489 ft long, and the westbound bridge is 523 ft long.

-The highway then ascends Ghost Rock Summit, the highest point for I-70 inside the swell.
+The highway then ascends Ghost Rock Summit, named for unusual rock formations nearby, and the highest point for I-70 inside the swell.
 At the summit is another view area overlooking the Little Grand Canyon of the San Rafael River.
-The summit is named for unusual rock formations nearby.
 The Ghost Rocks themselves are at 7405 ft, although the freeway is slightly lower.
 I-70 meanders through a relatively flat portion of the swell until reaching Spotted Wolf Canyon, which provides the exit route to the swell.
 The eastern descent features one brake check area and two runaway truck ramps to aid trucks down.
 About halfway down is a view area of the canyon narrowing as it approaches the eastern escarpment of the swell, the San Rafael Reef.
-Just as the highway exits the swell, it passes to the north of Goblin Valley State Park.
-The highway exits the swell near Green River.
+Just as the highway exits the swell near Green River, it passes to the north of Goblin Valley State Park.